massifatto/best-image-editor/README.md

 # Image Editor

-An embeddable, Pixie-parity image editor built with React, TypeScript, and Fabric.js.
+An embeddable image editor built with React, TypeScript, and Fabric.js.

 ## Quick Start